aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/fods-to-ods/_index.md

 {{% blocks/products/pf/agp/content h2="Save FODS to ODS in C# Online for Free" %}}

-The following example demonstrates how to convert FODS to ODS document format in C#.
+The following example demonstrates how to convert FODS to ODS in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert FODS file into ODS format.
+Follow the easy steps to convert FODS to ODS.
 Upload your FODS file, then simply save it as ODS file.
 For both FODS reading and ODS writing you can use fully qualified filenames.
 The output ODS content and formatting will be identical to the original FODS document.

 {{% /blocks/products/pf/agp/text %}}